 Application : Not Adopted The Board has established a BARMC which comprises of three (3) members, all of whom are Independent Non-Executive Directors.
 The Chairman of BARMC is appointed by the Board of Directors, and is not the Chairman of the Board of Directors.
 BARMC supports the Board in providing oversight over risk management, compliance and internal audit activities of the Group to ensure that these functions are effective.
 Although the agenda is not segregated to a separate Risk Management Committee and Audit Committee, the extent and depth of oversight performed by BARMC is similar to as if the committees are segregated.
+The composition of BARMC, profile of each member and TOR are set out on the Company's Website.
 Explanation on adoption of the practice